 1. The Importance of Making your Lessons Fun

-By far the best approach for children for successful and fun one to one teaching is to use games and songs.
-In fact if you want to inspire your pupil and have him or her want to come to your lessons instead of being forced to come by mummy, you have to make the lessons fun.
-One of the tricks is to have a substantial library of games that work for one on one teaching.
+By far, the best approach with children for successful one-to-one teaching is to use games and songs.
+If you want to inspire your pupil and have them want to come to your lessons instead of being forced to go by mummy, you have to make the lessons fun.
+One of the tricks is having a substantial library of games that work for one-on-one teaching.
 Another bonus is to have a strong sense of fun and be prepared to join in the games.

-If you teach using games children will love your private classes, and their parents will love you for the results you achieve.
-A bi-product of this already very successful combination is that by teaching children in a fun way, you establish an important link between enjoyment and learning, which can enhance the rest of that child’s whole life.
+If you teach using games, children will love your private classes, and their parents will appreciate your results.
+A bi-product of this successful combination is to establish a link between enjoyment and learning, enhancing the rest of that child’s whole life.

-Here now are some ideas to use games successfully when teaching one to one.
-Most games need more than one player, which means that you sometimes need to join in and play the game too.
-You could say, “well then I’d just win all the time”, and that can be true.
-So if you are playing a game that is not just pure luck, and where normally you would win all the time, then you can do things like this:
+Here are some ideas to use games successfully when teaching one-to-one.
+Most games need more than one player, so you often need to join in and play too.
+You could say, “well, then I’d just win all the time,” and that can be true.
+So if you are playing a game that is not just pure luck, where you would generally win all the time, you can do things like this:

 – Give your pupil a head start of 10 to 30 seconds.